Dr Kathleen O'Reilly

 BSc MSc PhD

 I am an epidemiologist who specialises in the use of statistical and mathematical models to assist in developing control strategies for infectious diseases.
+I am particularly interested in working on infectious diseases at the edges of elimination and eradication.
+My current interests are in polio eradication and vector-borne diseases such as Zika and dengue virus.
 I am an active member of the Centre for Mathematical Modelling of Infectious Diseases (CMMID).
-I regularly supervise MSc and MPH students, and have recently co-authored a paper with 2 previous MPH students.
-Please get in contact if you would like to collaborate.

 I am an Associate Editor for BMC Infectious Diseases.
 For my own Publications please see my regularly updated Google Scholar profile.
 I have highlighted several recent publications at the bottom of this page.